spencersmith24/cw2-git-advanced/README.md

 ### Deleting branches
 Now that you've merged the `first` branch into `master`, you can delete it to keep your branches clean by using `git branch -d first`.

+### Rebasing
+But now the branch called `second` that you created earlier is behind the master branch—it's missing some new changes that might be needed to work on it.
+Switch to that branch with `git switch second` and use `git rebase master` to pull new changes onto that branch.
+Notice that _scratch.txt_ has been updated, as well as the `git log`.